 In reality, ranking on page 1 for a keyword means nothing if there’s no search volume or relevance to your business.
 The more competitive a keyword, the longer it will take to rank for it.
 And often, the competitive ones are sought after for a reason.

 There are agencies out there trying to lure in customers by claiming they know something about the Google algorithm that others don’t.
 An SEO specialist or agency is telling you they have insider information on the algorithm is a huge red flag.

 Here’s the deal: nobody knows exactly how the algorithm works.
 The Google algorithm is a secret and ever-changing math equation created by an AI that is constantly fed information on our search behaviour.
 What we do know is that Google wants to show its customers the best and most relevant search results.
 All we can say is rankings are influenced by a complex combination of keywords, user experience, quality content, links, authority and technical optimisations.
 As experts, the best we can do is optimise websites with users, not the algorithm in mind.

 After all is said and done… SEO is still worth it!

 SEO takes time and money, but it’s worth it and necessary.
 With the number of websites being launched every day, you need to be working on regular, quality search engine optimisations to ensure you’re picked out from the crowd.

 In the worst-case scenario, a dodgy and incompetent SEO agency can do significant harm to your website.
 In the best-case scenario, a professional SEO agency will implement a thought-out, long-term strategy that can be the best thing you ever invested in.
 We have seen long-running SEO campaigns be absolute game-changers for local small businesses.

-If you have questions about our SEO management service, give us a call or send us an email.
+If you have questions about Gordon Digital’s SEO management service, give us a call or send us an email.
 Or if you want to get started on a few basic optimisations on your own, check out our 10-step SEO action plan.